 (1) financial education relating to budgeting, debt reduction, asset-specific training, and financial stability activities;

-(2) asset-specific training related to buying a home, acquiring postsecondary education, or starting or expanding a small business; and
+(2) asset-specific training related to buying a home or vehicle, acquiring postsecondary education, or starting or expanding a small business; and

 (3) financial stability education and training to improve and sustain financial security.

 (a) To be eligible for state or TANF matching funds in the family assets for independence initiative, a household must meet the eligibility requirements of the federal Assets for Independence Act, Public Law 105-285, in Title IV, section 408 of that act.

 (b) Each participating household must sign a family asset agreement that includes the amount of scheduled deposits into its savings account, the proposed use, and the proposed savings goal.
 A participating household must agree to complete an economic literacy training program.

 (c) Participating households may only deposit money that is derived from household earned income or from state and federal income tax credits.

 (a) To receive a match, a participating household must transfer funds withdrawn from a family asset account to its matching fund custodial account held by the fiscal agent, according to the family asset agreement.
 The fiscal agent must determine if the match request is for a permissible use consistent with the household's family asset agreement.

 (b) The fiscal agent must ensure the household's custodial account contains the applicable matching funds to match the balance in the household's account, including interest, on at least a quarterly basis and at the time of an approved withdrawal.
 Matches must be a contribution of $3 from state grant or TANF funds for every $1 of funds withdrawn from the family asset account not to exceed a $6,000 lifetime limit.